 The shocking way that the religious leaders plotted against the King of glory for their own selfish ends, shows the depths of defilement to which man will stoop when their heart is not right before the Lord.

-We do not have to undertake the annual cleansing rituals, as laid out in the Law of Moses, but we do have to purify our hearts before the Lord - and we do this by trusting in the death, burial and resurrection of the Lord Christ for the forgiveness of sin and by living each day in a way that honours His name.
+We do not have to undertake the annual cleansing rituals as laid out in the Law of Moses, but we do have to purify our hearts before the Lord - and we do this by trusting in the death, burial, and Resurrection of the Lord Jesus Christ for the forgiveness of sin and by living each day in a way that honours His name.

 We are justified by grace through faith, and we are also called to live a sanctified life by grace through faith.
 Only in Him can we be declared righteous before God and only in Him can we grow in grace and become more and more like the Lord Jesus - as we die to self and live for Him.

 Heavenly Father, thank You for the Scriptures that teach us the importance of having a heart that is right before You.
 Thank You that by faith in Christ I have been declared righteous and given everything I need for life and godliness.
 Help me grow in my Christian life and to live in a way that is well-pleasing to You.
 Search my heart and cleanse me, daily, from impure thoughts that dishonour Your name.
 Thank You for sending Your dearly beloved Son to pay the price for my sin and freeing me from the mastery of sin in my life - through the power of a sanctified heart.
 Help me to abide in Him and He in me so that my life may bear much fruit for Your praise and glory.
 This I ask in Jesus' name, AMEN.